mlubinsky/mlubinsky.github.com/tennis/README.md

 <https://www.youtube.com/watch?v=-iojO8cI6Kg> Using the "Box" for Powerful and Stable Groundstrokes

-<http://crunchtimecoaching.com/landing/youtubebackhand/> Free Training Series Reveals How to add power and spin to your one handed backhand..

 <https://www.youtube.com/watch?v=NS_scoYsF0k> NO more EASY SHOTS for your opponent!
 Forehand Slice Mastery
 <https://www.youtube.com/results?search_query=returning+weak+serve> . returning weak serve